 Moreover, Red Dead Redemption 2 is a good example of the current gen hardware being milked for all it's worth, with Rockstar throwing in everything but the kitchen sink.
 And what a lovely sink it is.

 The company confirmed that the world of Red Dead Redemption 2 is a sprawling place filled with more than 200 species of wildlife, so firshermen and hunters will have plenty to do.
-As the gameplay video suggests, there won't be a shortage of things to do, be it fishing and hunting , robbing or just following along with the missions.
+As the gameplay video suggests, there won't be a shortage of things to do, be it and , robbing or just following along with the missions.

 Rockstar Games' Red Dead Redemption 2 launches on 26 October 2018 for PlayStation 4 and Xbox One consoles.